Studio 56: History

 In 1986, Studio 56 needed to expand and moved to the former Radio Recorders studio at 7000 Santa Monica Blvd in Hollywood, California.
 In France, Studio 56 Productions landed a publishing deal for $1.5 million to deliver 35 original songs for a publishing company in England.
 By 1988 Studio 56 had 4 Studios and a soundstage in full operation.
 All the rooms were booked with album projects.
 The producers would track in Studio A, move to Studio B for overdubs and vocals, move to Studio C to track big room guitars and choirs from the sound stage, and go back to Studio A to mix.

 In 1989, Studio 56 upgraded to 32-track Mitsubishi Digital Decks and Studer 820 Analog Tape Decks with SR Dolby, and upgraded Studio A with a Neve VR 60 with Flying Faders, upgraded Studio B with a Trident 80B, moved the Neve 8028 to Studio C, and built a new control room in the Sound Stage, Studio D with an MCI Console.
 The development was overseen by Studio Operations President Claudia Lagan.
 The following year, the studio further expanded by building Studio E, an annex for pre-production for 56 Entertainment, a division specializing in movie music, advertising productions and its library.

 With more of the clients requesting pre-production work and Barry Coffin's 9-piece horn band attracting singers to the studio, Schwartz leased 3000 sq. ft. on Melrose Ave. next to the Elite Modeling agency and added 2 more studios and 56 West, a live music club.
-56 West became home for Booker T Jones III and his crew.
+56 West became home for Booker T Jones III and his crew Shake City Productions.
 Performances at 56 West could be recorded by Studio G, and Studio F became home of the Danish producer and songwriter team Soulshock and Karlin.

-In 1993 Studio 56 expanded into 7006 and 7008 Santa Monica Blvd and built Studio H.
+In 1993, Studio 56 expanded into 7006 and 7008 Santa Monica Blvd and built Studio H.

-By 1998 CEO/President, Paul Schwartz of Studio 56 Inc. announced the purchase of the real estate at 7000 Santa Monica Blvd from South Park Real Estate Group.
+By 1998, CEO/President, Paul Schwartz of Studio 56 Inc. announced the purchase of the real estate at 7000 Santa Monica Blvd from South Park Real Estate Group.